alexn11/stable-diffusion-image-archive-lob/README.md

 This is an attempt for a stable diffusion version of [babel image archives](http://babelia.libraryofbabel.info/about.html).

 The idea is to replace image locations with keys encoding the image generation process in a fully deterministic way.
+I was hoping to reduce the size of the location (✅️) and produce less random images (❌️).

 # How to run